mozilla-conduit/conduit-docs/arcanist-user.rst

 <https://wiki.mozilla.org/Engineering_Workflow>`_ team has created a
 custom command-line tool, :ref:`moz-phab <using-moz-phab>`, which has better support for submitting, updating, and applying series of commits.
+It also has conveniences for parsing bug IDs and reviewers from commit-message summaries or specifying them as command-line options.

 This document is an older guide for Arcanist, the official upstream command-line interface to Phabricator.
-It may still be useful for those who do not frequently submit patches for review, or who rarely author nor review series of commits.
+It may still be useful for those who do not frequently submit patches for review.

 This guide is a quick overview of how to submit, update, and apply patches with Arcanist.
 The official Phabricator documentation also